 - Published on:

 Across their Kampus, Common and Beagle sites, the folks at Nell’s sling their famed NYC-style pizzas for just £7.77 on weekdays between 12pm-4pm.
-On Friday and Saturdays, you can also grab £6 margaritas from 4pm until close.
+From Sunday to Friday, you can also grab £6.66 margaritas from 4pm until 6.